What Is the Difference Between Named Perils and All-Risk Coverage?

 HO-3 Personal Property Coverage: Named Perils

-Here's the catch most homeowners don't know about: your belongings — furniture, electronics, clothing, appliances — are only covered on a named perils basis under an HO-3.
+Here's the catch most homeowners don't know about: your belongings (furniture, electronics, clothing, appliances) are only covered on a named perils basis under an HO-3.
+HO-3 policies cover named perils and pay actual cash value for your items; HO-5 policies cover open perils and pay replacement cost value for your possessions.
 If your laptop is ruined by an unnamed cause, you may be out of luck.

-Learn more about HO-3 vs HO-5 coverage differences to see how upgrading to an HO-5 gives you open perils protection for both your home and your personal property.
+Learn more about the HO-3 vs HO-5 coverage comparison to see how upgrading to an HO-5 gives you open perils protection for both your home and your personal property.

 HO-5: Open Perils for Everything

 The HO-5 Comprehensive Form upgrades personal property coverage to an open perils basis, matching the broader protection already applied to your dwelling.
-It also typically pays replacement cost value rather than depreciated actual cash value.
-The HO-5 is usually 5–20% more expensive than HO-3 but offers significantly fewer coverage gaps.
-Explore a comprehensive home insurance coverage guide to understand exactly what HO-5 adds to your protection.
+It also typically pays replacement cost value rather than actual cash value.
+HO-5 insurance costs an average of $1,649 annually, compared to an average of $1,569 annually for an HO-3 policy, according to the most recent data from the National Association of Insurance Commissioners, but industry guidance for 2026 suggests HO-5 typically runs 10% to 20% more depending on your carrier and location.
+Explore our comprehensive home insurance guide to understand exactly what HO-5 adds to your protection.

 Named Perils vs All-Risk: Cost Differences and When Each Makes Sense